XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 ![Transactions Page Screenshot](img/js-wallet-transaction.png)

-1. Create a folder named transaction-history in the src directory and add two files named transaction-history.js and transaction-history.html.
+1. Create a folder named transaction-history in the src directory.

+2. Add two files named transaction-history.js and transaction-history.html.
+You can also create a separate css file depending on your choice.

+3. In the transaction-history.js file, copy the code written below.

+{{ include_code("_code-samples/build-a-wallet/js/src/transaction-history/transaction-history.js", language="js") }}

-2. In the transaction-history.js file, first we will create a HTML table and add headers to it.
-Following that, define a function that will fetch the latest transactions for the account and display them in the table.
-In the code below, we have defined a function named getTransactions that will fetch the latest transactions for the account and adds rows to the table.
-The function takes the account address as a parameter and returns the transactions.
+In the code above we create a HTML table and add headers to the table.
+Following that, we define a function that will fetch the latest transactions for the account and display them in the table.
+The getTransactions will fetch the latest transactions for the account and adds rows to the table.

 There are various types of transactions that can be sent to the XRP Ledger.
 You can read more about the different types of transactions [here](https://xrpl.org/transaction-types.html).
 Not all transactions have XRP as their mode of payment, some use other currencies issued by an issuer.
 You can issue your own currency on the XRP Ledger and use it to send transactions.
-Read more about issuing currencies [here](https://xrpl.org/issue-a-fungible-token.html#issue-a-fungible-token).

-{{ include_code("_code-samples/build-a-wallet/js/src/transaction-history/transaction-history.js", language="js") }}

-For displaying names of different currencies we've declared a function named getCurrencyName that returns the name of the currency.
-The function takes the currency code as a parameter and returns the name of the currency.
+Read more about issuing currencies [here](https://xrpl.org/issue-a-fungible-token.html#issue-a-fungible-token). getCurrencyName function returns the name of the currency.
+If the currency is XRP, it returns XRP.
+If the currency is an issued currency, it returns the currency code.

 Note: While fetching the transactions, disable the Load More button to prevent the user from clicking it multiple times.
 Once the transactions are fetched, enable the button again if there are more transactions to be fetched.

 All the necessary code with the comments is provided in the code sample above.
 Click the links mentioned in the comments to understand about the different functions used in the code.

-3. Moving on, we'll now create the HTML code for the Transactions page.
-In the transaction-history.html file, add the following code:

-{{ include_code("_code-samples/build-a-wallet/js/src/transaction-history/transaction-history.html", language="html") }}
+4. Copy the contents of the [transaction-history.html](_code-samples/build-a-wallet/js/src/transaction-history/transaction-history.html) file to your transaction-history.html file.

 You can use this code as a starting point and customize it to suit your needs.
 For example, you might want to add more columns to the table, such as transaction type or fee.
 Or you might want to change the styling of the page to make it more visually appealing.